MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 We're making changes for what happens when an organization's storage capacity is close to, or exceeds the capacity entitled or purchased via add-ons.

 Notifications for capacity approaching storage limits will be triggered when any of total legacy model storage has less than 15% of space available.
-Another warning notification that admin operations could be impacted will be sent when total legacy model capacity has less than 5% of space available.
-The final tier of notification will trigger when the tenant is ‘in overage’ (storage usage exceeds capacity entitlements), which will alert the admin that the operations below will no longer be available until the overage is resolved.
+Another warning notification that admin operations could be impacted is sent when total legacy model capacity has less than 5% of space available.
+The final tier of notification is sent when the tenant is ‘in overage’ (storage usage exceeds capacity entitlements).
+This alerts the admin that the following operations are not available until there is available capacity present on the tenant.

-- Create a new environment (requires minimum 1GB capacity available)
+- Create a new environment (requires minimum 1 GB capacity available)
 - Copy an environment
 - Restore an environment
-- Convert a trial environment to paid (requires minimum 1GB capacity available)
+- Convert a trial environment to paid (requires minimum 1 GB capacity available)
-- Recover an environment (requires minimum 1GB capacity available)
+- Recover an environment (requires minimum 1 GB capacity available)
 - Add Dataverse database to an environment

 These notifications are sent out to tenant admins on a weekly basis.

 At this time, there is no option for the tenants to opt-out of these notifications or delegate these notifications to someone else.

 All tenant admins for a tenant will automatically receive these notifications.

 Additionally, there will still be a notification banner in the Power Platform admin center when a tenant has exceeded storage capacity.